pivot-access-ltd/bma-offline-docs/src/how-to-use-the-maas-cli-5236.md

 <a href="#heading--cli-login-shellscript"><h2 id="heading--cli-login-shellscript">How to create a MAAS CLI login shellscript</h2></a>

-To create a MAAS login shellscript, say `maas-login.sh`, enter the following into a file with your favorite text editor:
+To create a MAAS login shellscript, say `maas-login.sh`, enter the following into a file with your favourite text editor:

 ``` no-highlight
 #!/bin/sh